tanmaysinha00/onboarding/README.md

 Well of course, this is just a trivial suggestion and you are not pushed to use it strictly.
 You can freely use other better ways to organize your project :)

 - ⭐ Make a Pull Request from `<your-username>/onboarding:<named-branch>` → `bitshiftlabs/onboarding:<named-branch>` **after each task**, so that there can be a smooth workflow for code-reviews.
-- Code reviews are an important part of an open-source organization environment, So 🥮 Brownie Points for reviewing other peer's code! **Hint:** You can find their code in their named branch.
+- Code reviews are an important part of an open-source organization environment, so 🥮 Brownie Points for reviewing other peer's code! **Hint:** You may find the code in their 'named branch'.

 **Enough said!
 It's time to dive into the actual exciting stuff.**
 ### We wish you all the very best.
 May the source be with you! 🙌🏻